Localization and interpolation of parabolic $L^p$ Neumann problems: Basic estimates

-In the following lemma we show relations between the Dirichlet and Poisson Dirichlet problems.
+In the following lemma we show relations between the Dirichlet and Poisson-Dirichlet problems.
 We remark that although it can be shown that the solvability of \Dq$^{L^*}$, \PDq$^{L^*}$ and \PRp$^{L}$ are actually {\it equivalent}, we will only derive the partial implications that are sufficient for our purpose. \begin{lemma} Let $p\in(1,\infty)$.
 Then

 \end{lemma} \begin{proof} The implication \Dq$^{L^*}$ $\implies$ \PDq$^{L^*}$ follows with a few modifications from the argument in \cite[Section 3]{Ulm}.
 Let $F\in L_c^\infty(\om,\Rn)$, and let $v\in \dot E_0(\om)$ be the energy solution to $L^*v=\divg F$ in $\om$ with $v=0$ on $\pom$.
 For $(P,t)\in \pom$, $q\ge 1$, define the discretized area functional